wix-incubator/wix-code-docs/wix-blog-backend/wix-blog-backend/Post/guides/post-intro.md

 # Introduction

-The Post API provides functionality for querying blog posts.
+The Post API allows a site visitor to get and query blog posts.
 A post is a published article written for a blog by a site owner or a site member.
 It is also referred to as a publication.
-The Post API allows a site visitor to query and list the posts of a blog.

 To use the Post API, import `post` from the `wix-blog-backend` module: